Arabian nights buzz: staycations boost Saudi economy | Business

 "In past years, we would go to Europe with my parents for several weeks.
 But because we couldn't travel during COVID, we decided to make the most of our time and have been doing weekends all over the country," Mansour said.
 While in Riyadh, they are frequenting the capital's new restaurants, like Nobu and Mamo's.

-"They’re expensive, but it’s amazing they exist at all in Saudi Arabia.
-We used to have to go to London for Nobu – now it’s right here," Reem said.
-(Additional reporting by Davide Barbuscia; writing by Marwa Rashad; Editing by Tomasz Janowski)
+"They're expensive, but, amazingly, they exist at all in Saudi Arabia.
+We used to have to go to London for Nobu – now it's right here," Reem said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)